Goshido/android-vulkan/README.md

 Compile project shaders to _SPIR-V_ representation via _DirectX Shader Compiler_.
 See manual [here](docs/shader-compilation.md).

 Next step is to compile project via _Android Studio IDE_ as usual.

+## Controller support

+_XBOX ONE S_ controller is supported via _Bluetooth_ connection.
+Other controllers are not tested.